Graduate Student Admission

 Learn more about the areas of study for the Doctor of Musical Arts program degree programs offered at TCU.

-To be admitted for study leading to the Doctor of Musical Arts degree program, the applicant must hold a master’s degree in music or music education (or the equivalent) of at least 30 credit hours from an accredited college, university, or comparable institution, and present a grade point average of at least 3.0 for all previous graduate level work (A = 4.0).
-Appropriate preparation for the doctoral study will vary according to the major/degree plan chosen; therefore; prospective applicants should consult the School of Music website links below and with faculty in their intended major area for specific requirements and expectations and additional application requirements.
+Academic Standards: Must present a grade point average of at least 3.0 for all previous graduate level work (A = 4.0).
+Appropriate preparation for the doctoral study will vary according to the major/degree plan chosen; therefore; prospective applicants should consult the School of Music website and with faculty in their intended major area.

 In addition, applicants must complete the requirements for the major field of study as described below: